 Book a tasting at Great Frogs Winery

-Just a few miles from downtown Annapolis is one of the town’s standout attractions—Great Frogs Winery is a fun place to spend an afternoon.
-Established in 1999 on an old tobacco farm, Great Frogs Winery takes advantage of Annapolis’ naturally sandy soil to grow French Bordeaux varietals.
+If you’re wondering what to do in Annapolis outside downtown, Great Frogs Winery is a fun place to spend an afternoon.
+Established in 1999 on an old tobacco farm, the winery takes advantage of the area’s naturally sandy soil to grow French Bordeaux varietals.
 The grapes are expertly crafted into more than a dozen wines showcasing white, rose, and red varietals and blends.

-Book a weekend tasting of their wines or a full wine, cheese, and charcuterie sampling experience to see the best of what Great Frogs Winery has to offer.
+Book a weekend tasting of their wines and add some cheese and charcuterie to sample the best of what Great Frogs Winery has to offer.
 Our favorites were the earthy Chardonnay and the spicy Meritage along with some fantastic local brie.
 When you’re done, have a picnic outside the tobacco barn and wander among the vines.

 Stay at the waterfront hotel

 Although it’s hard to believe in a place as attractive as Annapolis, the city only has one waterfront hotel—the appropriately-named Annapolis Waterfront Hotel.
-Part of Marriott’s Autograph Collection, the hotel brings touches of elegance to an already serene location right along the harbor where visitors can watch the dance of the sailboats and yachts coming in and out.
+It has a serene location right along the harbor where visitors can watch the dance of the sailboats and yachts coming in and out.

-Upstairs, the rooms at Annapolis Waterfront Hotel are inspired sophisticatedly by the setting on the water and have beautiful views of downtown Annapolis or Spa Creek.
-Downstairs is Pussers Caribbean Grille, an outpost of the popular restaurant and bar that made its name far south of here in the British Virgin Islands.
-The combination of style and relaxation give you the best Annapolis has to offer.
-It’s hard to beat curling up in a comfy chair with a fruity cocktail in-hand while watching the dance of the sailboats and yachts coming in and out of the harbor.
+Upstairs, the rooms are inspired by the setting on the water and have views of downtown or Spa Creek.
+Downstairs is Pusser’s Caribbean Grille, an outpost of the popular restaurant and bar that made its name far south of here in the British Virgin Islands.
+Grab a painkiller cocktail and settle in for a lively evening.

 Cross the bridge to Eastport